 Alongside weaving branches comes mulching.
 The smaller pieces, too short to wattle with, get mulched.
 We practise permaculture now in our garden.
 As part of this we add cuttings direct to areas to create mulch in situ.
 A bonus about mulching is it helps to depress weeds.

-Mulching, for me, entails sitting quietly in a shaded corner, secateurs to hand, and cutting little branches (no more than a pinky finger in width), into tiny pieces.
-I slowly, ever so slowly, fill a bucket whilst enjoying the antics of the ducks.
-They are always on the run, zipping about the garden and my feet in search of yummy bugs.
+Mulching, for me, entails sitting quietly in a chosen section of the garden, secateurs to hand, and cutting little branches (no more than a pinky finger in width), into tiny pieces.
+I slowly, ever so slowly, cover an area with tiny pieces.

 I try to do an hour each day, if not more, as it is actually such a peacefully enjoyable task.
-The mulch is then dumped on paths, around strawberries or raspberries, or wherever there is a need to depress weeds and/or enrich soil.
+The mulch is put on paths, around strawberries or raspberries, or wherever there is a need to depress weeds and/or enrich soil.
 I think it looks pretty too.